Search

 Workout equipment is placed on a blue background with the words "NASM Personal Trainer Certification Review" written over top of the image.

-In the world of health and fitness, the National Academy of Sports Medicine (NASM) is known as one of the most elite and premiere choices for certification programs—in particular, the NASM personal training certification program.
+In the health and fitness space, the National Academy of Sports Medicine (NASM) is highly regarded as one of the top choices for personal training certification programs.
+With a community boasting over 1.5 million certified professionals and 12,000 gym and health club partnerships — NASM offers serious name recognition.

 A man sits on the edge of a workout bench next to kettle weights in a workout room as he works on a laptop to receive his personal trainer certification.